eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-12.md

 }
 ```

-Also declare the newly created function in utility.h
+Also declare the newly created function in `utility.h`.

 ## `xps_file` Module